 - 衣衫蓝缕 (yī shān lán lǚ) — “Shabby clothes.”

-Purple 紫色 (zǐ sè) is a luxurious color, yet mysterious, and it suggests beauty, passion and emotional depth.
+Purple 紫色 is a luxurious, mysterious color, suggesting beauty, passion and emotional depth.

 Varieties of purple: